Gimena-M/Cluster-Membership/RF/README.txt

     -r     Change random_state for training-testing split (it's set to a fixed number by default) --min_n500, --max_n500    Minimum and maximum for cluster's n500.
 Default: None --min_z, --max            Minimum and maximum for cluster's z.
-Default: None
+Default: None --feat_max                Limit feature to max. value?
+(Can be used more than once) --feat_min                Limit feature to min. value?
+(Can be used more than once)

 Test results are saved into the "metrics" directory.
 Searches results are saved into "search_results".
 The features to be used are listed in features.txt